 I found the remnant of the old wall just across the street, pressed into service as an enclosure for the gardens at St. George Church, where the characters in Little Dorrit had been married.
 I sat on a wooden bench, trying to imagine the neighborhood in the days when the infamous prison still existed.
 Seeing the places that Dickens wrote about brought his novels to life for me, but for the author it was much more than just fiction.
 Dickens is often touted as a master of character development but the truth is that he wrote about the things he knew best.
 As a child he spent a great deal of time at Marshalsea, where his father had been imprisoned because he owed money to a local baker.

-The following day I continued my quest for a more local experience when I joined Access All Areas Tours.
+The following day I continued my quest for a more local experience when I took the London’s Rock and Roll Legends Tour.
 From the home of the late Freddie Mercury of Queen fame, where diehard fans still leave notes attached to the estate walls, to the Notting Hill apartment of Monika Dannemann, where Jimi Hendrix died, our tour guide took us on a no-holds-barred romp through the history of rock and roll.
 The coup de gras was our final stop at Abbey Road Studios, where the Beatles recorded their album of the same name.
 Scads of young girls took turns marching across the pedestrian crossing in front of the studio, imitating the photo of the military-like strides of the Beatles that was featured on the album cover.

 “They’re way too young to remember the Beatles,” I protested to our guide who, like me, had grown up during the Beatles era.